BUSINESS MANAGEMENT ASIA

 Includes: What is knowledge management?
 The difference between information and knowledge Applying effective strategies

 Dr Yogesh Malhotra is the founding Chairman and Chief Knowledge Architect of the Global Risk Management Network, LLC, the New York based research, advisory and e-learning company internationally recognised as a pioneer of leading edge research, practice and thought leadership on knowledge management and strategic business technology innovation.
-He currently serves on the faculty of the School of Management at Syracuse University, prior to which he taught at the Kellogg School of Management at Northwestern University and the Graduate School of Industrial Administration at the Carnegie Mellon University.
+He currently serves on the faculty of the School of Management at Syracuse University prior to which he taught as invited Executive Education faculty at the Kellogg School of Management at Northwestern University and the Graduate School of Industrial Administration at the Carnegie Mellon University.

 His recent advisory engagements include United Nations, National Science Foundation, Conference Board, Intel Corporation, Government of Mexico, US Federal Government, Government of Netherlands and Ziff Davis.
 During the last 20 years of his professional career he has worked in advisory and executive roles with world governments, nations, global corporations and Fortune 100 companies in healthcare, banking and finance, software development, manufacturing and process engineering.